 Margaret Atwood books often weave multiple storylines into one compelling plot, moving between characters and time periods smoothly, and leaving the reader eager to unravel the connections.

-She is best known for dystopian novels like The Handmaid’s Tale, but her first published works were actually poetry collections.
-She has also written many works of short fiction and nonfiction as well as graphic novels and children’s books.
+She is best known for dystopian novels like The Handmaid’s Tale, but her first published works were essentially poetry collections.
+She has also written many works of short fiction and nonfiction, as well as graphic novels and children’s books.